Up to 16 people

 Lets Go!
 Vamos!

-We have a gently hike for one hour following Demanda Valley then climb on a zig zag track for about 40 minutes to Chaquicocha saddle which opens a big flat valley and from here we can see the moraine wall that holds Laguna 69.
+We have a gentle hike for one hour following Demanda Valley then climb on a zig zag track for about 40 minutes to Chaquicocha saddle which opens a big flat valley and from here we can see the moraine wall that holds Laguna 69.

 14,927 feet (4,550 meters) above sea level.
 Huaraz, Peru altitude: 10,013 feet (3,052 meters) above sea level.